-COMPONENTS EMERGING RIVERSIDE MARSHES COMMON REED MARSH Location (Appendix 6 of the first part of the Environmental Assessment Report) Zones 11 33, 34,36, 37, 38 and 42 Zone 30 Surface area of the study area (m 2) 7,600 5,880 Potential losses (m 2) 2,000 4,300 Principal composition Perfoliated eupatorium (11) Common reed Spotted jewelweed (33) It is well known that areas invaded by Common reed (34, 37, 38) invasive species, such as the common reed, are often dense and Reed phalaris (38, 42) impenetrable.
-An area thus Narrow-leaved cattail (36) transformed results in a degradation of the ecological process and functions, in addition to having detrimental effects on the flora and fauna Current functions Fish habitat Protection against erosion Faunal habitat Filtration Filtration Lost functions Fish habitat Protection against erosion Faunal habitat Filtration Filtration Argument The probability of loss is slim considering the riverside location of these areas.
-The bridge approach on the Brossard side could encroach upon this area.
+COMPONENTS EMERGING RIVERSIDE MARSHES COMMON REED MARSH Description Location (Appendix 6 of the first part of the Environmental Assessment Report) Zones 11 33, 34,36, 37, 38 and 42.
+Below the high water mark.
+Zone 30.
+Below the high water mark.
+Surface area of the study area (m ) 7,600 5,880 Potential losses (m2) 2,000 4,300 Principal composition Perfoliated eupatorium (11) Common reed Spotted jewelweed (33) It is well known that areas invaded by Common reed (34, 37, 38) invasive species, such as the common reed, are often dense and impenetrable.
+Reed phalaris (38, 42) An area thus transformed results in a Narrow-leaved cattail (36) degradation of the ecological process and functions, in addition to having detrimental effects on the flora and fauna.